reiryuki/Current-Activity/README.md

 # Current Activity

 ## Descriptions
-An app powered by Tasker and an importable Tasker project xml
+An app powered by Tasker

 ## Features
 - Get current activity by clicking the notification